DESIGN & TECHNOLOGY

 Design & Technology

-Students have the opportunity to work with different materials producing four projects throughout Year 7.
+Students have the opportunity to work with different materials including fabric, wood and plastic producing tow projects throughout Year 7.
 Students experience practical lessons and the opportunity to work with Computer Aided Design Software.

 Year 8—Topics: